Translator and Language Detector APIs

 All other scenarios, or if the user agent would prefer not to disclose the failure reason.

-This table does not give the complete list of exceptions that can be surfaced by detector.detect().
-It only contains those which can come from the implementation-defined detect languages algorithm.
+This table does not give the complete list of exceptions that can be surfaced by the language detector API.
+It only contains those which can come from certain implementation-defined steps.

 Index